aewebsolutions/laravel-translator/README.md

 ```
 And, then, in your Blade templates, to get a translated text like this: `tt('fruits.apple')` or `tt('es.fruits.apple')`, or get an URL like this: `route('es.apple_path')`.

-Also, it is worth to say that this package lets us to maintain, if we want, a **non-prefixed URL for your application's main locale**.
-So, we can get a clearer URL for our main locale (www.yoursite.com/apple), and prefixed ones for all another supported locales (e.g., www.yoursite.com/fr/apple).
+Also, it is worth to say that this package lets us to maintain, if we want, a **non-prefixed URL for our application's main locale**.
+So, we can get a clearer URL for our main locale (www.site.com/apple), and prefixed ones for all another supported locales (e.g., www.site.com/fr/apple).

 ## Installation